 The word EVEN comes from the fact that I will be having you stack the berries on top of each other in an even manner.

-In case you are a visual learner, and need more help with the stitch, I have a blog post explaining the stitch further and there is a video clip you can watch too.
+In case you are a visual learner, and need more help with the stitch, I have a video clip you can watch:

 So that’s a picture of my brainstorming.
 I decided that a mesh stitch, (which is alternating SC and CH) would really work well with this Berry stitch and help me to keep track of where exactly to place the berry.
 You’ll see when I explain in the pattern section.